aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/subdocument/_index.md

 ---
 title: SubDocument
 linktitle: SubDocument
-second_title: Aspose.Words for Java API Reference
+second_title: Aspose.Words for Java
 description: Represents a SubDocument - which is a reference to an externally stored document in Java.
 type: docs
-weight: 549
+weight: 560
 url: /java/com.aspose.words/subdocument/
 ---